Luftare/shadow/README.md

   - shadow is renderd on its own canvas including aim
 - player movement is transitioned
 - Player only sees at the direction of mouse with limited cone of 180 degrees
+- WASD movement is rotated along with the facing so that W always moves the player towards the aim direction (up/down/left/right)